plmuninn/hocones/docs/sbt-hocon.md

 And this is it.
 Plugin will run during compilation.

-If you want to run it without compilation just run command `sbt hocones`
+If you want to run it without compilation just run command:

+`sbt hocones`

 ### Sbt plugin configurations

 * `hocones` - name of command to run
-* `configFile` - you can set path in config that should be used during generation of documentation - other paths will be ignored
+* `loadConfigPath` - you can set path in config that should be used during generation of documentation - other paths will be ignored
 * `ignoredPaths` - list of paths to ignore (like akka, monix etc.) - few popular paths are ignored by default
-* `configFileToLoad` - which configuration file should be loaded - default is application.conf
+* `configFile` - which configuration file should be loaded - default is application.conf
 * `pathForSave` - where documentation should be saved - default is `{module}/src/main/resources/hocones`
 * `createEnvironmentFile` - should env file be created - default true
 * `environmentFileWithComments` - should environment file contain comments - default true